 The Donut Incentive: 5k for Cancer Funds

 Some contestants were out for the first time racing because of this donut incentive.
 One racer commented, “This one has doughnuts.
 The others don’t.
 That’s why I usually don’t do them.”
 Because of this, there were two waves –a competitive and a non-competitive.
-The competitive wave started first; runners were required to finish each donut before moving on to the next station and had to eat all three to qualify.
+The competitive wave started first and runners were required to finish each donut before moving on to the next station and had to eat all three to qualify.
 Non-competitors started ten minutes later, could eat donuts on the go and could even skip a station completely.
-There were three different donut stations for racers to stop at, each with different flavors.
-Founder of Drifter Events Jason Kelly says they wanted to cater to these non-competitors, so that’s where the donuts came in.
+There were three different “donuts stations” for racers to stop at, each with different flavors.
+Founder of Drifter Events, Jason Kelly says they wanted to cater to these non-competitors, so that’s where the donuts came in.
 Not only do the donuts take away some of the seriousness of cancer, they encourage people who normally wouldn’t go out and run a 5k to get out there!

-So let’s talk about the part that we care most about, the donut flavors featured during the race.
+So, let’s talk about the part that we care most about, the donut flavors featured during the race.
 Thortons not only donated 720 donuts, but made a sizeable donation to Shirley’s Way.
-Participants were greeted by a blueberry donut at the first station, followed by cookies and cream and then a bourbon donut (alongside some traditional glazed).
+Participants were greeted by a blueberry donut at the first station, followed by cookies and cream and then a bourbon donut (alongside some traditional glazed.).
 With flavors this delicious, it must have been hard not to eat them all!
-I would have just skipped the race all together and run off with the donuts!
+I would have just skipped the race all together and ran off with the donuts!

-The other part that we care a lot about is that this race, donuts and all, brings awareness and funds to a great charity Shirley’s Way.
-It started by Mike Mulrooney in memory of his mother, Shirley, to help offset medical costs for families struggling with cancer bills.
-His life mantra of “people helping people” has helped many families and inspired events like this donut 5k.
+The other part that we care a lot about is that this race, donuts and all, brings awareness and funds to a great charity- Shirley’s Way.
+Started by Mike Mulrooney in memory of his mother, Shirley, to help offset medical costs for families struggling with cancer bills.
+His life mantra of “People helping People” has helped many families and inspired events like this donut 5k.